 Welcome.

-Oh man, what a thrill.
+Oh, man, what a thrill.

-You know how many times uh I picked the phone up and tried to call you, and of course you can never get through.
+You know how many times I picked the phone up and tried to call you, and of course you can never get through.

-I I almost I almost fainted when I got through.
+I almost fainted when I got through.

-I mean, I guess they want to go somewhere else in the world where the terrorists aren't so tough where they can beat them.
+I mean, I guess they want to go somewhere else in the world where the terrorists aren't so tough, where they can beat them.

-You know, they can't beat them, and they say they can't beat them in Iraq, so I guess they want to go someplace else where they can have one of those wars that go well.
+So I guess they want to go someplace else where they can have one of those wars that go well.

 It doesn't even say anything.